revbayes/revbayes.github.io/tutorials/docker/index.md

 ```

 Docker will automatically store the image on your computer in a directory reserved for Docker images.
 You will not have to manually locate this image; Docker will be able to find it.

+{% subsection Special instructions for Windows users %}

+Your Windows operating system uses Docker to run a PhyloDocker container.
+The container itself runs a virtual computing environment using the Linux operating system, Alpine.

+- If you are not familiar with Linux, find a short list of important commands here: [link](https://mally.stanford.edu/~sr/computing/basic-unix.html).
+- Docker expects Unix-style directory names, even if you are running Windows.
+Converting from Windows to Unix-style directories is easy.
+The Windows-style directory path `C:\\Users\charles_darwin\my_project` becomes the Unix-style directory path `/c/Users/mlandis/charles_darwin/my_project`.
+Use Unix-style directory paths when mounting directories from your computer (the host) on a new container (see below).

 {% section Using RevBayes via Docker%}